xuhualiang/gtunnel/README.md

 # gtunnel
-`gtunnel` redirects data flow from socket to socket, SSL encap/decap can be applied in-between.
-This is a Golang implementation in replace of `stunnel`.
-We don't have the pain of using openssl library, we benefit from light-weighted go-routine and cross platform by nature.
+`gtunnel` is a proxy that translates existing client/server into SSL.
+It is a `golang` implementation that replaces `stunnel`.
+We benefit from efficient `goroutine`. we cross plantforms with a few hundred lines of go code.

+As of Feb 19, 2019, `gtunnel` can work as a `load balancer` with simple `round roubin` rotation method.

 Unlike `stunnel`, `gtunnel` is simple enough, efficent and scalable.
 Detailed measurement will be placed.
 Contact `hualiang.xu@gmail.com` for more.

 ## socket to socket redirection
 ```